What are the areas of undergraduate academic study at UB?

-UB is comprised of the College of Arts and Sciences, the College of Engineering and Applied Sciences, the Schools of Architecture and Planning, Medicine and Biomedical Sciences, Management, Nursing, Pharmacy, and Public Health and Health Professions.
-UB has the only Schools of Pharmacy, Architecture, and Law within the SUNY system.
+UB comprises the College of Arts and Sciences, the School of Engineering and Applied Sciences, the School of Architecture and Planning, the Jacobs School of Medicine and Biomedical Sciences, the School of Management, the School of Nursing, the School of Pharmacy and Pharmaceutical Sciences and the School of Public Health and Health Professions.
+UB has the only schools of architecture and law within the SUNY system.

 Professors post their office hours and email addresses at the beginning of each semester and encourage interested students to stop by for consultations.
-Most professors are highly approachable and welcome the opportunity to meet with students.
-Your professor may also create email listservs as a way of disseminating important class notes and other information.
+Most professors welcome the opportunity to meet with students.

-Twelve credits is considered full-time; however, to finish a 120 semester hour degree program in 4 years or 8 semesters, you should take an average of 15 credits each semester.
+Twelve credits is considered full time.
+To finish a 120-semester-hour degree program in four years (eight semesters), it’s recommended that you take an average of 15 credits each semester.

 Will I receive advisement when I register for classes?